 There seems to be some things to learn here– in both the content and how it is being produced/delivered.

-The Live Free Creative Courses: Something to Learn? by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+Live Free Creative Courses: Something to Learn? by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.